 During free time, our farm is adjacent to the Chiricahua Mountains.
 These provide camping, biking and amazing hiking opportunities.
 Our nearest town is Douglas and Bisbee with interesting old west historical stories.

-WWOOF opportunities: We encourage WWOOFer applicants who may want to stay on short term work exchanges.
+WWOOF opportunities: We are open to WWOOFer applicants who may want to stay on short term work exchanges.
 Just contact us and let us know what you have in mind.

 What we provide

 We have a common kitchen/dining area for you to use.
-There is a flushing outhouse and shared shower.
-Housing is a half-height sleeping loft, casita, campsite or you are welcome to bring your own tiny house/RV and we will provide water hookup.
+There is a shared bathroom and shower.
+Housing is a half-height sleeping loft or campsite or you are welcome to bring your own tiny house/RV and we will provide water hookup.

 We provide ample staple foods such as, grains, beans, sugar, flour, coffee, tea and farm products when available.
 We generally eat a community meal together at lunch on most workdays, otherwise you are welcome to use the community kitchen to prepare your own meals.